Bienassss/StackHeapPython/README.md

     ```

 #### Feature 2: Bubble Up
 - **Description:** The `bubble up` (or "percolate up") method is essential for maintaining the heap property after a new key is inserted at the bottom of the heap.
 This method iteratively compares the inserted element with its parent, swapping them if the heap condition (maximum or minimum) is not satisfied.
 This process continues until the element is in a position where the heap property is correctly maintained.
+This method as many others in these two subclasses follows the principle of Polymorphism by having different implementations in either class while retaining the same method signature.

 - **Base Implementation:**
     ```python